 If you and your spouse have decided that it is time the two of you separate despite the fact that you are legally married, you do have the option of separating from one another until you decide to move forward with the actual divorce process.
 During this time, you do not need to file any paperwork to retain a legal separation as this does not exist in the state of Maryland.
 A couple is considered to be separated in you live apart, share the same intent of ending the relationship, and do not have sexual intercourse during this time.
-However, the manner in which the separation takes place can have a significant impact on several divorce issues, including custody of minor children, so it is recommended to get legal advice from experienced attorneys before planning to move out of the marital home.
+However, the manner in which the separation takes place can have a significant impact on several divorce issues, including custody of minor children, so it is recommended to get legal advice from experienced divorce law attorneys before planning to move out of the marital home.

 Although there isn’t any paperwork that must be filled out and filed to separate from your spouse, the Maryland Courts say that “some couples choose to enter into a separation or marital settlement agreement before they file for divorce, or while they are waiting for their divorce to be final.
 This agreement is a contract between the parties and can govern child custody, child support, spousal support, property use, ownership or distribution of a home, car or personal property, and other issues, during the separation period.”